BlazeSkyler/CS312_Project2/README.md

 After the `terraform apply-var-file"key.tvars"` command finishes executing, it will output the public IP of your EC2 instance.
 You can connect to the server from a Minecraft client by using <instance_public_ip>:25565.

 **Note**: Even after the command finishes, the Minecraft server will take 2-5 minutes to start up.
-You can check if it is up using `nmap -sV -Pn -p T:25565 <instance_public_ip>`
+You can check if it is up using `nmap -sV -Pn -p T:25565 <instance_public_ip>`.

 ## Sources